vaporwavie/vscode-exporter/README.md

 # VSCode Extensions Exporter
-This tool will allow you to manage your listed extensions.
-You can choose to install all of them or just a specific one.
-The purpose of this tool is to help you to transfer your extensions from another VSCode to a new one, without having to search and install all of them.
+Imagine that you're going to buy a new dev laptop, and you'll have to consequently re-download every single one of your extensions from VSCode.
+This tool will do this for you, by parsing your extensions list and installing all of them or, as you wish, just a specific one.

 # Requirements
 ### VSCode Extensions List